keeneyetact/retroBoard/README.md

 - `yarn test` to run the tests in watch mode
 - **or** `yarn ci-test` to run the tests once

-## How to debug

-### Debugging the client

-- Run both client and server normally (`yarn start-server` and `yarn start-ui`)
-- From the browser window where the website is open, open the Chrome Dev tools
-- Go on the **Sources** tab, and on the left, find your sources under `webpack://` and then `.`.
-- You can then put breakpoints in there and debugging

 ## Roadmap and ideas 🚗 💡

 - Highlight posts where the user voted